Chiark-Collective/covertreex/BACKLOG.md

 ### Residual guardrails before 32 k
 - **Goal:** Enforce the 4 k Hilbert criteria (≥0.95 whitened coverage, `<1 s` semisort, non-zero gate prunes) before any 32 k reruns so we don’t regress the <20 s preset.
 - **Why high leverage:** A single bad run can silently degrade the fast config; automated guardrails ensure every 32 k benchmark still represents the tuned recipe before we publish new numbers.
-- **Status:** Criteria documented but not automated.
+- **Status:** `tools/residual_guardrail_check.py` now runs the 4 k preset (or validates an existing log) and fails fast when the coverage/semisort/pairwise reuse checks slip; gate-prune enforcement is opt-in via `--require-gate1-prunes` until the lookup path lands.
+Wire this into CI before the next round of 32 k sweeps.
 - **Refs:** `docs/journal/2025-11.md` (“Phase‑5 Shakedown Guardrails”).

 ### Instrumentation & benchmark refresh
 - **Goal:** Capture `grid_*`, `gate1_*`, `prefix_factor`, `arena_bytes`, and automate the 2 048/8 192/32 768 suites so every tweak to the <20 s config is measurable; refresh `docs/CORE_IMPLEMENTATIONS.md` + add an `AUDIT.md` response section.
 - **Why high leverage:** Without complete telemetry and scripted benchmarks, we can’t prove whether a change helps or hurts the winning build; finishing this work locks in observability for every future tweak.
-- **Status:** Partially done: batch-order telemetry exists and `tools/residual_scaling_sweep.py` now automates 4 k→64 k runs, but the full telemetry capture + CI wiring remain outstanding.
+- **Status:** `tools/run_reference_benchmarks.py` now drives the guardrail + 2 048/8 192/32 768 suites (writing JSONL/CSV manifests) and `tools/residual_guardrail_check.py` blocks unhealthy 4 k runs.
+Next step is to wire the harness into CI + refresh `docs/AUDIT.md` with the new artefacts.
 - **Refs:** `PARALLEL_COMPRESSED_PLAN.md §5`.

 ### Grid/prefix benchmark refresh & rollout guidance